 Looks like a very tall narrow fireplace so maybe just adding a modern mantel and some tall objects would make a big change.
 Adding a nice large picture or even a mirror if you need the look of more space would make a big difference.

 If you really want to change the color it seems there are several ways to do this.
 The jagged uneven brick wall would be more difficult but not impossible.
 Several sites recommend using a thick roller and a brush but only you can tell if that would work.
 Of course, you can always buy or rent a paint sprayer.
+Maybe check the paint area and ask for help at your local Lowe's or Home Depot.

 I would suggest you take a look at all the possibilities of how to change the looks on Google and you may find something to your liking.